corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-cordapp-custom-serializers.md

 /**
  * Finally this is the custom serializer that will automatically loaded into the serialization
- * framework when the CorDapp Jar is scanned at runtime.
+ * framework when the CorDapp package is loaded at runtime.
  */
 public class ExampleSerializer implements SerializationCustomSerializer<Example, ExampleProxy> {